tuxdux/file-renamer/README.md

 ./uninstall
 ```
 ## Usage
-Open a terminal in the directory you want to monitor for renaming.
+Open a terminal.
 Then run the command:
 ```
 renamer
 ```